guerra14git/Meal-Planning-with-Culinary-API---Python/README.md

 # Meal-Planning-with-Culinary-API-Python
 A python based project developed by a group of 4(Lab.
 Programming course).
-It provides users with smart meal planning tools by integrating a culinary API like Spoonacular, Edamam, or CalorieNinjas.
+It provides users with smart meal planning tools by integrating a culinary API like Spoonacular

 ## Features
 * Get recipe suggestions